-Offshore commercial diving may be undertaken at any point throughout the lifecycle of an offshore infrastructure project from supporting its construction, to carrying out inspections and repairs, and installing and removing equipment.
+Offshore commercial diving is typically undertaken throughout the lifecycle of an offshore infrastructure project from supporting its construction, to carrying out inspections and repairs, and installing and removing equipment.

 Diving work is inherently dangerous, requiring its workforce to operate specialised equipment in an underwater environment that does not support human life.
 To protect the health and safety of the diving workforce, the OEI Regulations provide specific provisions for offshore commercial diving operations.
 These diving provisions apply generally to any relevant PCBU and have the following key features.